 Kraken and Coinbase are both long-standing and well-trusted cryptocurrency exchanges.
 Offering users a way to conveniently buy and sell crypto with credit/debit cards or bank transfers.
 Or to trade between cryptocurrency pairings.

-If simplicity is your driver, then Coinbase may come on top, as is the go-to exchange for the newbie first getting into crypto and buying their first Bitcoin.
-They also have new sign-up incentives, offering $10 of FREE bitcoin for new customers.
+If simplicity is your driver, Coinbase may come on top, as is the go-to exchange for the newbie getting into crypto and buying their first Bitcoin.
+They also have new sign-up incentives, offering new customers $10 of FREE bitcoin.